Teoroo-CMC/PiNN/docs/usage/polarizability.md

 # Polarizability Model

-The polarizability model requires the same dictionary as input as the potential model.
+The polarizability module PiNet2-$\chi$ implements different models to predict the charge response kernel (CRK) and polarizability tensor by fitting polarizability tensor data [@2020_Shao].
+All models output the polarizability tensor $\boldsymbol{\alpha}$ and CRK $\boldsymbol{\chi}$.
+The polarizability model requires the dictionary as output from the preprocess layer as input.
+Listed below are the ``model_params`` that can be set.
+The EEM [@Mortier85] and ACKS2 [@2013_VerstraelenAyersEtAl] models are based on the
-The only difference is the ``model_params`` that can be set.
-They are listed below along with their default values.
+Coulomb kernel and have support for Ewald summation if the Ewald parameters are set and ``cell`` is specified in the input data.
+The EEM and EtaInv models can in addition to polarizability be trained on the egap.

 | Parameter            | Default | Description                                                                      |
 |----------------------|---------|----------------------------------------------------------------------------------|